Taylor Gang Entertainment: History

 The Taylor Gang was originally coined in 2006 to refer to "Taylors" who are supporters of Wiz Khalifa.
 Taylor Gang Ent. was co-founded in 2008 by Khalifa.
 The record label was named after Khalifa's alma mater, Taylor Allderdice High School, and his affinity for Converse Chuck Taylor All-Star sneakers and Taylor Mitchell.
 Taylor Gang Ent. began as Khalifa's fan base network, street team and home to his crew.
 The entity later became a full entertainment company encompassing record label, management services, production and film companies.
 Chevy Woods, Berner, and Tuki Carter all signed to the record label in 2011.
 In December 2012, Juicy J joined the entertainment company.
 In 2013, Ty Dolla $ign joined the company as well.
 In 2014, J.R.
 Donato signed to the label.
 That year, Taylor Gang Records selected INgrooves to manage their global distribution and marketing.

-The record label also doubles as a super group and announced plans to release an album as a group in 2016.
+The record label assembled a super group and released their album in 2016.

 Taylor Gang Ent. partnered with brands to create licensing deals, most notably, Grenco Science in 2014 for a series of vaporizer products and Neff to produce a special 26-piece apparel collection composed of T-shirts, jerseys and hats.
 The creative collaboration among the label's artists and Neff.